 - Asset protection

 If you already have a living trust written before 2009, it may need to be amended to include provisions to conform with changes in the law, including IRA/401(k) distributions, asset protection and divorce protection for your children, and protection against spend-down for long-term care.

 To learn more about ways a living trust can be the answer to your estate planning needs, contact us to arrange a consultation with an experienced lawyer today.
-Our offices are located in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+Our offices are located in Phoenix, Tucson, and communities throughout Arizona.